-Before we start discussing the topic of developing 64-bit program code, let us speak about backward compatibility of 64-bit Windows versions with 32-bit applications.
+Before we start discussing the topic of developing 64-bit program code, let us speak about backward compatibility of 64-bit Windows versions, with 32-bit applications.
 Backward compatibility is arranged through the mechanisms implemented in WoW64.

 The WoW64 subsystem does not support the following programs:

 Different processor architectures have a bit different WoW64.
-For example, the 64-bit Windows version developed for Intel Itanium 2 processor employs WoW64 to emulate x86 instructions.
-This emulation is rather resource-intensive in comparison to WoW64 for Intel 64 architecture because the system has to switch from the 64-bit mode to compatibility mode when executing 32-bit programs.
+For example, the 64-bit Windows version developed for Intel Itanium 2 processor, employs WoW64 to emulate x86 instructions.
+This emulation is rather resource-intensive in comparison to WoW64 for Intel 64 architecture, because the system has to switch from the 64-bit mode to compatibility mode when executing 32-bit programs.

 WoW64 on Intel 64 (AMD64 / x64) does not require instruction emulation.
-In this case the WoW64 subsystem emulates only the 32-bit environment through an additional layer between a 32-bit application and the 64-bit Windows API.
+In this case the WoW64 subsystem emulates only the 32-bit environment through an additional layer between a 32-bit application, and the 64-bit Windows API.
 In some places this layer is thin, in others a bit thicker.
 For an average program, you may expect 2% performance penalty because of this layer.
 For some programs, it can be larger.
-Two per cent is not very much but keep in mind that 32-bit applications work a bit slower under the 64-bit Windows than in the 32-bit environment.
+Two per cent is not very much, but keep in mind that 32-bit applications work a bit slower under the 64-bit Windows than in the 32-bit environment.

 The WoW64 subsystem isolates 32-bit programs from 64-bit ones by redirecting calls to files and the register.
 It helps to keep 32-bit programs from accidentally accessing the data of 64-bit ones.
-For example, a 32-bit application that launches a DLL file from the catalogue "%systemroot%\System32" can accidentally address a 64-bit DLL which is incompatible with the 32-bit program.
+For example, a 32-bit application that launches a DLL file from the catalogue "%systemroot%\System32" can accidentally address a 64-bit DLL, which is incompatible with the 32-bit program.
 To avoid this, the WoW64 subsystem redirects the access from the folder "%systemroot%\System32" into the folder "%systemroot%\SysWOW64".
 This redirection helps you avoid compatibility errors because the 32-bit application will need a special DLL file created to work with 32-bit applications.

 To learn more about the mechanisms of file system and register redirection see MSDN section "Running 32-bit Applications".

-It is impossible to load a 32-bit DLL from a 64-bit process and execute its code.
+It is impossible to load a 32-bit DLL from a 64-bit process, and execute its code.
 It is impossible due to the design of 64-bit systems.
 It is impossible fundamentally.
 And no tricks and undocumented means will help you.
-To do this you will have to load and initialize WoW64, not to speak of the kernel structures.
+To do this you will have to load and initialize WoW64, not to mention the kernel structures.
 Actually, it means that a 64-bit process must be made 32-bit "on the fly".
 This topic is described more thoroughly in the post "Why can't you thunk between 32-bit and 64-bit Windows?".
-The only thing we can recommend is to create a surrogate process and work with it through the COM technology.
+The only thing we can recommend is to create a surrogate process, and work with it through the COM technology.
 You may read about it in the article "Accessing 32-bit DLLs from 64-bit code".

 But it is quite easy to load resources from a 32-bit DLL into a 64-bit process.
 You may do it specifying the flag LOAD_LIBRARY_AS_DATAFILE when calling LoadLibraryEx.

-Many administrators know about a relatively new installation and operation mode of the server version of the operating system called Server Core.
+Many administrators know about a relatively new installation and operation mode of the server version of the operating system, called Server Core.
 It is that very mode the participants of "Windows vs Linux" wars have been speaking of for a long time.
 One of the reasons that adherents of using Linux on servers referred to was the capability to install the server operating system without graphical interface (GUI).
-But here is such a capability in Windows Server too.
+But here, there is such a capability in Windows Server too.
 Now, if you install the system in this mode, you will get only the command line without user interface.

 start /w ocsetup ServerCore-WOW64